- From Short Trips to Traveling the World & Living Abroad -

 As far as housing goes, it can be easier to stay in a hotel or hostel for the first few days and then search on the ground, rather than trying to make arrangements ahead of time.

-El Poblado is the most popular and convenient neighborhood for tourists and foreigners, and apartments for rent can run from $400 USD up to $1000+ per month.
-Lower budget options (Starting around $200 for a room in a shared place) can be found in residential Envigado or Laureles.
+El Poblado is the most popular and convenient neighborhood for tourists and foreigners, with apartments for rent typically ranging from $800 USD to over $2,000 per month, especially for short-term or furnished rentals.

 Getting Around in Medellin